Radiative stability and observational constraints on dark energy and modified gravity: Abstract

 \section{Abstract}

-Radiative stability places strong constraints on general dark energy and modified gravity theories.
-We consider Horndeski scalar-tensor theories with luminally propagating gravitational waves (as extensively discussed in the wake of GW170817) and show that generically there is a tension between obtaining observable deviations from General Relativity (GR) in cosmology and the requirement of radiative stability.
-Using this as a constraint, we discuss the subsets of theories that are capable of yielding observable, radiatively stable departures from GR.
-A key consequence are significantly tightened cosmological parameter constraints on dark energy and modified gravity parameters, which we explicitly compute using data from the Planck, SDSS/BOSS and 6dF surveys.
+We investigate the radiative stability of Horndeski scalar-tensor theories with luminally propagating gravitational waves (as extensively discussed in the wake of GW170817) and show that in general there is a tension between obtaining observable deviations from General Relativity (GR) in cosmology and the requirement of radiative stability.
+Using this as a constraint, we discuss the subsets of theories that are capable of evading this conclusion and yielding observable, radiatively stable departures from GR.
+We find several classes of theories that can do so, recovering known cases and identifying several additional radiatively stable cases.
+Finally, we also extract the cosmological signatures of two particularly well-motivated radiatively stable classes of theories: shift-symmetric theories and theories with a conformal coupling between the scalar and gravity.
+We find that cosmological parameter constraints on dark energy and modified gravity parameters for both of these two classes, which we explicitly compute using data from the Planck, SDSS/BOSS and 6dF surveys, are significantly tightened with respect to generic Horndeski theories.

-\textit{Introduction:} In the recent past, great progress has been made in understanding how to precision-test our current leading theory of gravity, General Relativity (GR).
+\textbf{Introduction:} In the recent past, great progress has been made in understanding how to precision-test our current leading theory of gravity, General Relativity (GR).
 Since GR is the single consistent theory of a massless spin-2 field (implicitly restricting ourselves to Lorentz-invariant theories), testing for deviations from GR becomes equivalent to testing for new (light) gravitational degrees of freedom.
 Scalar-tensor (ST) theories are a minimal deviation from GR in this sense, introducing a single additional degree of freedom and asking how it may affect gravitational interactions.

 Accordingly, Horndeski gravity \cite{Horndeski:1974wa,Deffayet:2011gz}, the most general Lorentz-invariant ST action that gives rise to second order equations of motion (and is consequently free of an Ostrogradski-ghost instability by default), has recently been the main workhorse of research into alternative theories of gravity.
 It is described by the following action